vinoj-umich/SpamDetector/README.md

-# Spam Email Detection - evaluate different M/L classifiers
+# Spam Email Detection - Evaluate Different Machine Learning Classifiers

 ## Overview
 This project aims to evaluate different machine learning classifiers for the task of spam email detection.
 Spam email detection is a critical application in email filtering systems, where the objective is to automatically identify unsolicited, mass-produced messages containing irrelevant or inappropriate content from legitimate emails.